hanabi/hanabi.github.io/README.md

 * But the player who is discarding is not making a mistake - they are communicating that the very next player with a "known play" should STOP what they are doing, because the card is not actually playable.
 * This is very similar to a *Stop Blind Play*, but since the player has a known play, there is no reason to use up one of the strikes when the same message can be communicated in a safer way.
 * If there is a card that could potentially be playable on on chop, then the *Long-Range Scream Discard* interpretation takes priority over the *Stop Discard* interpretation.

-### The Crazy 8s Save

-* Being at 8 clues is considered bad, since there might not be anything to do, and a player will have to waste a clue.
-Thus, players typically avoid discarding to send the team to 8 clues if they can avoid it.
-* However, a player might DELIBERATELY take the team to 8 clues for a special reason.
-As stated earlier in this document, one property of being at 8 clues is that since a player is forced to make a clue, they are allowed to save ANY card on someone's chop.
-Thus, your teammate can take advantage of this and save a juicy useful one-away card that is about to be discarded.
-* This kind of save is called a Crazy 8s Save, because it is "abusing" the 8 clue situation to save a card that would otherwise be impossible to touch without causing a misplay.

 ### The No-Information Double Finesse (for 3's)